 3

 Your team operates with a defined delivery promise, transparent ownership, and coordination that holds true through procurement and construction.
-Design intent is realised and reputation is protected.

 When the method is applied, this is what changes.